-Roshani Chokshi (roshanichokshi.com) is the author of the instant New York Times best-selling first book in the Pandava series, Aru Shah and the End of Time, and its sequels, Aru Shah and the Song of Death and Aru Shah and the Tree of Wishes.
-She also wrote the New York Times best-selling YA books The Star-Touched Queen, The Gilded Wolves, and The Silvered Serpents.
-She studied fairy tales in college and once had a pet luck dragon that looked suspiciously like a Great Pyrenees dog.
+Roshani Chokshi (www.roshanichokshi.com) is the author of the instant New York Times best-selling first book in the Pandava series, Aru Shah and the End of Time, and its sequels.
+She also wrote the New York Times best-selling YA books The Star-Touched Queen, The Gilded Wolves, The Silvered Serpents, and The Bronzed Beasts.
 The Pandava novels were inspired by the stories her grandmother told her as well as Roshani's all-consuming love for Sailor Moon.
 She lives in the south and says "y'all," but she doesn't really have a Southern accent.
-Her Twitter handle is @roshani_chokshi.
+Follow her adventures on Instagram @roshanichokshi.